Glossary of common employment law terms

 There are many terms and acronyms that you may come across, both on this website, and in dealings with your employer.
-We have explained some of the most common of these below for your reference.
-If there are any other terms or phases related to employment law that you are having trouble understanding, please feel feel to email us at email@example.com
+Some of the most common of these are explained below for your reference.
+If there other terms or phases related to employment law that you are having trouble understanding, please feel feel to email us at email@example.com.

 Common terms found in employment law